Sequence 5: 19th-Century British & American Lit.

 you

 submit must be your own.
+(I will occasionally vet student work to verify authorship.)
 Any paper containing borrowed but undocumented thoughts

 report all instances of plagiarism to the Vice President